itzg/docker-minecraft-server/README.md

 ### Message of the Day

-The message of the day, shown below each server entry in the UI, can be changed with the `MOTD` environment variable, such as
+The message of the day, shown below each server entry in the client UI, can be changed with the `MOTD` environment variable, such as

     -e MOTD="My Server"